Layapanda/Projet_NP/doc/Maintener/README.md

 We will analyse different failure cases for you to analyse.

-# Normal operating mode
+# Normal running

-In a normal operating mode the following are valid:
+In a normal running mode the following are valid:

 1. NodeRED is available at **http://[YourBoardIP]:1880** and your dashboarbd is available at **http://[YourBoardIP]:1880/ui**
 2. The LED Matrice is glowing with the time and severals numbers